The Old Grey Cat

 Here’s a commercial promoting the album:

-And here are live renditions (from the movie FM) of “Hollywood Nights” and “Still the Same,” and the studio version of “Feel Like a Number.”
+And here’s a live rendition (from the movie FM) of “Still the Same,” plus the studio versions of “Hollywood Nights and “Feel Like a Number.”

 Stranger in Town, it should be mentioned, was the Midwest rocker’s 10th album.
 For many fans at the time, however, it was just the second or third LP of his that they had purchased.
 For those who don’t know his backstory: After a decade spent as a regional success, he catapulted to national headliner status on the strength of the equally essential Live Bullet and Night Moves, both of which were released in 1976.
 And like Night Moves, though the Stranger in Town album cover billed him with the ampersand Silver Bullet Band, five of the tracks actually feature the famed Muscle Shoals Rhythm Section.
 Old pal Glenn Frey also plays guitar on “Till It Shines”; Frey’s fellow Eagle Don Felder handles the guitar solo on “Ain’t Got No Money”; Little Feat’s Bill Payne plays keyboards on “Hollywood Nights”; and Doug Riley provides the memorable piano in “Feels Like a Number” and “Brave Strangers.”